chrisj-skinner/Basic-AJAX-Project/README.md

 ### Tech

-Basic AJAX Project does not use any open source projects -  it's just kept simple!
+Basic AJAX Project does not use any open source projects -  it's just kept simple.

 ### Installation